metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 NOTE: it's possible to skip this step if you wish, however this will force Metabase to use a local H2 database file on your application server and there will be no way to backup and maintain that database, so when your instance is restarted for any reason you'll lose all your Metabase data.
 If you are just doing a quick trial of Metabase that may be okay, but otherwise we recommend against this.

-To set the database password from the Beanstalk template, hit "Review and Launch", and then look for the Database configuration pane as below
+To set the database password from the Beanstalk template, hit "Review and Launch", and then look for the Database configuration pane as below.
+It should have a red outline when you first see this page.

 ![Elastic Beanstalk Database Configuration Options](images/EBDatabaseConfigurationOptions.png)